Conspiracy of Fire Nuclei: 2010 Athens courthouse bombing

 On 30 December 2010, a motorcycle bomb caused major damage to an Athens courthouse, the blast caused massive damage to the courthouse as well as smashing nearby windows and wrecking at least 8 cars.
 No injuries were sustained as police had evacuated the area after a warning call.
-A communique appeared online signed "Conspiracy Nuclei of Fire" stated that “We dedicate the attack at the court house to our brothers,” targeting the court before the trial of 13 of its suspected members on January 17, 2011.
+A communique appeared online signed "Conspiracy Nuclei of Fire" stated that “We dedicate the attack at the courthouse to our brothers,” targeting the court before the trial of 13 of its suspected members on January 17, 2011.

 2011 police shootout

 In May 2011 a shootout occurred in an Athens suburb between police officers and an individual suspected to be linked to the SPF.
 Two officers were wounded, as was the suspect.
 The suspect's fingerprints were allegedly found in an apartment in Volos where numerous SPF members had been previously arrested.
 A second suspect was reported to have been involved in the shootout, but it is unclear whether that individual was apprehended.